mlafeldt/chef-runner/README.md

 ### Vagrant

-Here's how to use chef-runner with local Vagrant machines:
+Here's how to use chef-runner with Vagrant machines that are defined in a local `Vagrantfile` inside the current working directory:

 First, make sure that the Vagrant machine you want to provision is running in the background.
 You can check the status with `vagrant status`.
 If the machine